UltraMessaging/um_troubleshoot/README.md

 Notice that the SMs only react to original data messages.
 Retransmissions or NCFs do not affect the timing of SMs.

+## TEST REPRODUCTION

+To reproduce approximately the same results:
+* Edit the files "demo.cfg", "mon.cfg", and "lbmrd.xml", making
+changes for your environment.
+* Make a copy of "lbm.sh" into your home directory, making changes for your environment.
+* Run "tst.sh"

+Be aware that the randomization of the loss will create different behaviours.
+Most of the findings discovered in the above troubleshooting sequences should be reproducable, but not necessarily all.
+For example, it is possible to have a test run with no unrecoverable tail loss.